bayes-rules/uscots-2021/README.md

 ## Before the Workshop: Instructions for R Users

-If you plan on following the R code by running it during the workshop please download the files provided on this page by clicking  the green Code button and then Download Zip.
+If you plan on following the hands-on activities with R code during the workshop, please download the files provided on this page by clicking  the green Code button and then Download Zip.

 We recommend running the code in the [setup](https://github.com/bayes-rules/uscots-2021/blob/main/R/00-setup.R) file to ensure that you have the necessary packages prior to the workshop.